explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

     * Transformation.makeLink()

     Often one will want to define a function or `Transformation` once, but use it in multiple places - and then be able to call EXP.TransformTo() only once to change all of them.
 Explanaria offers this functionality through .makeLink().

-If you havea
+    Transformation.makeLink() will return an EXP.LinkedTransformation object, which is a superclass of EXP.Transformation and therefore can be used in the exact same way as an EXP.Transformation - for example, you can .add() things to the LinkedTransformation object, and they will not be affected by the original Transformation object.
+However, if the original Transformation object's expr() is later changed to a different function, the LinkedTransformation object's expr() will automatically change to the same function.

+    This can be useful if, for example, one wants to render a point's path alongside graphs of its x and y coordinates, or if wants to express the same transformation using two different DomainNodes, or create two outputs depicting different representations of the same function.

 	```
 	var norm = new EXP.Transformation({ 'expr':(i,t,x,y,z) => Math.sqrt(x*x+y*y+z*z)});